 Some simple practices for connecting on a deeper level

-Meditation practice is vital to helping us slow down and come home to our bodies.
-Shared, engaged practice is equally vital to helping us wake up to our lives and become an embodied expression of our best selves.
+Meditation practice is vital for helping you slow down, come home to your body and wake up to what is here in the present moment.
+Shared practices are equally vital to helping you to wake up to your life and to become an embodied expression of your best self.

 Introducing an aspect of the interpersonal into practice also means that people will be more likely to be able to take insights back into their day-to-day experience in a meaningful way and make the changes that impact their lives in positive ways.

 With all of these practices the role of facilitator is really important.

 As the facilitator, whether it’s in a formal practice setting or with a friend, you will be holding the space for the practice to happen in.

 The aim is to create a space that people can show up and be themselves in; one that is welcoming of all aspects of their being, rather than a space where people feel like they have to adopt a persona to fit in.

 It’s important to make the space physically safe and psychologically safe – people feel that they can share fairly openly without being attacked or judged.